mrismanaziz/Reforestation/README.md

-## Why did the tomato blush?
-Because it saw the salad dressing.
+## What did the left eye say to the right eye?
+Between us, something smells!